akhikhl/unpuzzle/README.md

 By default all OSGi-bundles are installed into "eclipse-kepler" maven group.
 You can define other maven group by providing your own [configuration](#gradle-plugin-extension).

-If installation finishes with success, Mavenize "remembers" it by creating marker file "$buildDir/eclipseArtifactsInstalled".
+If installation finishes with success, Underwork "remembers" it by creating marker file "$buildDir/eclipseArtifactsInstalled".
 If installEclipse task is invoked again later, it will first check whether marker file exists.
 If it does, the installation is skipped.